-Creative Arts in the Elementary and Middle School Curriculum: Theory and Practice II
+Creative Arts in the Elementary and Middle

-0.5 unit Prerequisite(s): GEMS 6412 and permission of the instructor This course will deal with curricular applications and organization in the creative arts in the elementary and middle school as they arise from the examination of theoretical perspectives.
+School Curriculum: Theory and Practice II 0.5 unit Prerequisite(s): GEMS 6412 and permission of the instructor This course will deal with curricular applications and organization in the creative arts in the elementary and middle school as they arise from the examination of theoretical perspectives.

-Drama in the Elementary and Middle School Curriculum: Theory and Practice I
+Drama in the Elementary and Middle School

+Curriculum: Theory and Practice I 0.5 unit

-This course will deal with curricular applications and organization in drama in the elementary and middle school as they arise from the examination of theoretical perspectives.
+Prerequisite(s): permission of the instructor This course will deal with curricular applications and organization in drama in the elementary and middle school as they arise from the examination of theoretical perspectives.

-Drama in the Elementary and Middle School Curriculum: Theory and Practice II
+Drama in the Elementary and Middle School

-0.5 unit Prerequisite(s): GEMS 6414 and permission of the instructor This course will deal with curricular applications and organization in drama in the elementary and middle school as they arise from the examination of theoretical perspectives.
+Curriculum: Theory and Practice II0.5 unit Prerequisite(s): GEMS 6414 and permission of the instructorThis course will deal with curricular applications and organization in drama in the elementary and middle school as they arise from the examination of theoretical perspectives.

-Music in the Elementary and Middle School Curriculum: Theory and Practice I
+Music in the Elementary and Middle School

+Curriculum: Theory and Practice I 0.5 unit